top of page

 - Make sure your phone is not on “Silent mode” and that you opt in to receive text messages.

 - You will receive a text message when it is time to bring your pet to the front door (#1) for their visit.
-Please wear a mask with any interactions with staff.
-A staff member will receive your pet.
+A staff member will greet you at the door and lead you to an examination room where vitals will be obtained on your pet.

 A few things to note: